jordaniza/nix-config/README.md

 # Flakes and Nixvim

 Not super clear from the docs but nixvim needs to be installed as a flake to be accessible by home manager, then you can configure it

+# Post install steps

+On a fresh profile, there are some manual steps you'll need to take:

+- [] Setup Hardware config for the specific machine
+- [] Sync Brave profiles -> easiest to do this manually and takes a few seconds
+- [] Authorize Bitwarden, Github
+- [] Login to Google accounts where relevant